philipus/Getting_Cleaning_Data/codebook.md

 # Missing Attributes

-The Attribute when you average over the window sample is missing yet Additional vectors obtained by averaging the signals in a signal window sample.
+The Attribute when you average over the window sample is missing because I guess it shouldnt be a part of the tidy data set.
+Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable:

 gravityMean